bogongroverchalet/website/_articles/2017-8-8-booking-conditions.md

 be released closer to when winter bookings opening.
 {% endif %}

+## Code of Conduct

+The Chalet code of conduct can be seen [here](https://tinyurl.com/BRCCodeOfConduct).
+It is also on display in the Chalet.

 ## Summer private booking terms and conditions

 Our summer private booking terms and conditions can be seen [here](https://www.dropbox.com/scl/fo/4ql5leawzipun7jyidbl7/AP-D9_xmmtJyN9LllS8Sx4A?rlkey=g5vlrogz28y2ct181z11du0gd&st=kfs68lem&dl=0).